Graylog2/documentation/pages/streams/alerts.rst

 Alerts
 ******

+Alerts are always based on streams.
 You can define conditions that trigger alerts.
 For example whenever the stream *All production exceptions* has more than 50 messages per minute or when the field *milliseconds* had a too high standard deviation in the last five minutes.

-Hit *Manage alerts* in the stream *Action* dropdown to see already configured alerts, alerts that were fired in the past or to configure new alert conditions.
+Hit *Manage alerts* in the stream overview to see already configured alerts, alerts that were fired in the past or to configure new alert conditions.

-You can configure the interval for alert checks in your `graylog.conf` using the `alert_check_interval` variable.
-The default is to check for alerts every 60 seconds.

-Graylog ships with default *alert callbacks* and can be extended with :doc:`plugins`.
+Graylog ships with default *alert callbacks* and can be extended with :ref:`plugins`.

 Alert condition types explained
 ===============================